4dboard/Proxy-yxorP/docs/classes/MongoDB/Operation/BulkWrite.md

  * collation (document): Collation specification.

-   This is not supported for server versions < 3.4 and will result in an exception at execution time if used.

 Supported options for replaceOne, updateMany, and updateOne operations:

  * collation (document): Collation specification.

-   This is not supported for server versions < 3.4 and will result in an exception at execution time if used.

  * upsert (boolean): When true, a new document is created if no document matches the query.
 The default is false.